bitcoin-api/bitcoin-api-full-stack/README.md

 **Steps**

-Add the following as a file in `/etc/yum.repos.d/mongodb-org-4.2.repo`:
+Add the following as a file at this location on your computer `/etc/yum.repos.d/mongodb-org-4.2.repo`:
 ```
 [mongodb-org-4.2]
 name=MongoDB Repository